BaiyangZhang/BaiyangZhang.github.io/_posts/2024-08-25-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

 \end{align*}
 $$

-Sustitute the ingredients and simplify as before, we get the following results.
+Substitute the ingredients and simplify as before, we get the following results.

 #### $\left\lvert \Omega \right\rangle_ {3}^{(9)}:$